 - Executive Order (Aug.
-3, 2020) - CMS directed to propose regulations that would extend Medicare coverage for telehealth after expiration of PHE - HHS instructed to work with USDA and FCC to develop and implement strategy to improve rural health by enhancing communications infrastructure - 2021 Physician Fee Schedule Proposed Rule (publication scheduled for Aug 17, 2020) - CMS issued a proposed rule that announces and solicits public comments on policy changes for Medicare payments under the PFS - Would make permanent certain telehealth and workforce flexibilities provided during the COVID-19 PHE - Public comments due by October 5, 2020 https://www.regulations.gov/
+3, 2020) - CMS directed to propose regulations that would extend Medicare coverage for telehealth after expiration of PHE - HHS instructed to work with USDA and FCC to develop and implement strategy to improve rural health by enhancing communications infrastructure - 2021 Physician Fee Schedule Proposed Rule (Aug 17, 2020) - CMS issued a proposed rule that announces and solicits public comments on policy changes for Medicare payments under the PFS - Would make permanent certain telehealth and workforce flexibilities provided during the COVID-19 PHE - Comment period closed Oct.
+5, 2020 - Final rule posted to Federal Register on December 2, 2020 - Executive Order (Sept.
+24, 2020) - Secretary of HHS directed to make permanent policies that improve the accessibility and availability of telehealth services